Thunder Bay: Demographics

 According to the 2016 Census, 48.8% of Thunder Bay's residents were male and 51.2% were female.
 Residents 19 years of age or younger accounted for approximately 19.9% of the population.
 People aged by 20 and 39 years accounted for 25.0%, while those between 40 and 64 made up 35.1% of the population.
 The average age of a Thunder Bayer in May 2016 was 43.3, compared to the average of 41.0 for Canada as a whole.

 A further 13,712 people lived in Thunder Bay's Census Metropolitan Area, which apart from Thunder Bay includes the municipalities of Neebing and Oliver Paipoonge, the townships of Conmee, Gillies, O'Connor and Shuniah, and the aboriginal community of Fort William First Nation.

 Ethnicity

 According to the census, Thunder Bay was home to 13,565 people of Finnish descent, the highest concentration of people of Finnish origin in Canada.
-Thunder Bay has a large Indigenous population representing 14.1% of the population, while visible minorities represent 7.5% of the population.
+Thunder Bay has a large Indigenous population, representing 14.1% of the population; visible minorities represent 7.5% of the population.